datacraft-dsc/datacraft-chain/README.md

 ### Local Private Network
 With the Local Private Network, there is an issue in obtaining the correct contract address.
 Since the contracts have just been deployed the addresses will always be different.
 So instead of copying the artifact files directly or using a pre-build artifact package file, the Local Private Network runs a simple http server at **http://localhost:8550** that provides the following uri's:

-+   /           GET       - return the status of the network, networkId and dex-chain version.
++   /           GET       - return the status of the network, networkId and datacraft-chain version.

 +   /artifacts  GET       - If deployed returns a JSON object with all of the deployed artifacts.
 If not deployed returns an empty object.